w3c/wai-about-wai/_about/new-work.md

 ### Updating Core Guidelines and Other Standards

-* **Web Content Accessibility Guidelines (WCAG) 2.2** is in progress.
-The current plan is to publish the final version by June 2022.
+* **Web Content Accessibility Guidelines (WCAG) 2.2** is addressing comments ont he previous draft and plans  to be completed in 2022.
 Note that these links have information that will change: [What's New in WCAG 2.2 Working Draft](/standards-guidelines/wcag/new-in-22/), [WCAG 2.2 Editor's Draft ](https://w3c.github.io/wcag/guidelines/22/) _[AG WG]_

 * **W3C Accessibility Guidelines (WCAG) 3.0** an early draft of a few aspects of a potential new standard.
 It is years away from being finalized. [[WCAG 3 Introduction]](/standards-guidelines/wcag/wcag3-intro/) _[AG WG]_